ibrahimsel/muto/README.md

 ## Contributing

 We welcome contributions to Eclipse Muto!
 Please see our [Developer Guide](./docs/developer_guide/readme.md) for detailed information on how to contribute, including:

+### Code Quality Workflow

+- Install the tooling once per clone: `pip install pre-commit`.
+- Enable the hooks so both `pre-commit` and `pre-push` run automatically: `pre-commit install --hook-type pre-commit --hook-type pre-push`.
+- Formatting is enforced by `ruff format`, and linting is handled by `ruff` using the rules defined in `ruff.toml`.
+The hooks will auto-fix what they can on commit and block pushes if issues remain.
+- Before sending larger changes, you can validate everything locally with `pre-commit run --all-files` to avoid CI noise.

 ## Community